oracle-livelabs/apex/ai-interactive-report-lab2/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 3. Speak a prompt such as:

-    *"Group alerts by warehouse and show total quantity to target"*
+    *"Which product lines generate the most alerts?
+Group by item category"*

 4. Confirm that the browser transcribes your speech into the chat input field.

-5. Send the prompt and confirm that the assistant applies the expected report actions.
+5. Send the prompt and confirm that the assistant applies a group by on item category with a count of alerts.
+The report switches to a summary view showing how many alerts each product line has.

 ## Summary